Modelling the M&SWJR

 M&SWJR 0-4-4T in OO Gauge, converted from (believe it or not) a Tri-ang 0-6-0T "Jinty".

 If RTR conversions are a possibility for you, one or two options have been described over the years – including the use of a Triang Jinty to produce an M&SWJR 0-4-4T, and a Mainline (now Bachmann) J72 to create an 0-6-0T.
-The articles describing these projects are listed on the next page.
+These conversion projects are shown here.

-For the kit-builder, most of what is currently available for locos is in 4mm – with the ex-Albion now Roxey Mouldings kits at the forefront.
+For the kit-builder, most of what is currently available for locos is in 4mm – with the Roxey Mouldings (ex-Albion) kits at the forefront.
 This includes one of the North British 4-4-0s in unrebuilt condition, while the rest are in GWR condition.
-You can see the Roxey kits illustrated here.
+You can see the Roxey kits illustrated towards the end fo this page.
 One thing to look out for in terms of kits is that the M&SWJR locos were bought in from some of the main outside contractors.
 This means that some loco kits may be marketed as independent locos or belonging to another company – such as the Beyer Peacock 2-4-0Ts.
-See the next page for a list of the M&SWJR loco kits known to me.

 Chilseldon by David Barrett, another superb M&SWJR P4 layout.
 You can see more scenes from Chiseldon in the Layouts section.